 Where does your fast food come from?

-But now one of Australia’s biggest fast food outlets has made the move to adopt country of origin labelling, prompting calls for other fast food chains to follow suit so that Australian consumers can know where their burgers and fries are coming from.
+But now one of Australia’s biggest burger chains has made the move to adopt country of origin labelling.
+This has prompted calls for other chains to follow suit so that Australian consumers can know where their burgers and fries are coming from.

-McDonald’s has announced its commitment to display the country of origin of the ingredients in their products – a move that AUSVEG, the peak industry body for Australia’s vegetable and potato growers, says is a show of faith to the hard work and dedication of Australia’s farmers in providing high-quality food to Australian consumers.
+McDonald’s has announced its commitment to display the country of origin of the ingredients in its products.
+It’s a move that AUSVEG, the peak industry body for Australia’s vegetable and potato growers, says is a show of faith to the hard work and dedication of Australia’s farmers in providing high-quality food to Australian consumers.

-The country of origin labels that are mandatory for products sold in retail provide more information to consumers about their food, but the system’s impact is lessened by not being applied equally across all food sellers, Whiteside claims.
+The country of origin labels that are mandatory for products sold in retail provide more information to consumers about their food.
+However, the system’s impact is lessened because it doesn’t apply equally across all food sellers.

-“While the labelling system provides consumers with more information about where a lot of their food comes from, it is an inconsistent, two-tiered approach that is problematic for consumers and needs the fast food industry to get on board and commit display the country of origin on their food products,” he says.
+“While the labelling system provides consumers with more information about where a lot of their food comes from, it is an inconsistent, two-tiered approach,” he says.
+“It’s problematic for consumers.
+It needs the fast-food industry to get on board and commit to displaying the country of origin on its products.

-“We urge the rest of the fast food industry, and other industries which are exempt from mandatory labelling, to adopt country of origin labelling so that consumers can make more informed purchasing decisions.”
+“We urge the rest of the industry, and other industries exempt from mandatory labelling, to adopt country of origin labelling.
+Consumers can then make more informed decisions.”

-McDonald’s Australia CEO Andrew Gregory says that the company has worked with the Minister for Agriculture David Littleproud to develop a Country of Origin webpage to help showcase how much Australian produce goes into McDonald’s products.
+McDonald’s Australia CEO Andrew Gregory says that the company has worked with the Minister for Agriculture David Littleproud to develop a Country of Origin webpage.
+This will let consumers know how much Australian produce goes into McDonald’s products.

-“We have always been and remain committed to supporting local suppliers and farmers, and are firm believers in the quality and taste of Australian homegrown produce,” he says.
+“We’ve always been and remain committed to supporting local suppliers and farmers,” Gregory says.
+“We’re firm believers in the quality and taste of Australian-grown produce.

 “Many of our long-standing partnerships with Aussie suppliers and farmers have spanned multiple decades.
-We are very proud to be buying Australian, serving local ingredients and supporting our agriculture industry every day of the year.”
+We are very proud to be buying Australian and serving local ingredients as well as supporting our agriculture industry every day of the year.”

-Minister Littleproud has welcomed McDonald’s move, saying it will empower consumers to back Australian farmers and challenge other big fast food franchises to follow Macca’s lead.
+Minister Littleproud has also welcomed McDonald’s move.
+He says it will empower consumers to back Australian farmers.
+It will also challenge other big chains to do the same.

-“I’ve been working with major fast food outlets since 2018 to introduce a voluntary display of the amount of Australian ingredients used in their products and now McDonald’s has committed, which is a great win for Australian consumers and farmers,” Littleproud says.
+“I’ve been working with major fast-food outlets since 2018 to introduce a voluntary display of the amount of Australian ingredients used in their products,” Littleproud says.
+“Now McDonald’s has committed.
+It’s a great win for Australian consumers and farmers.

-“Unfortunately, some major outlets refused to even attend the round tables I set up to engage on the issue, but McDonald’s always showed a commitment to the process and the outcome.
-Consumers should have the information of where the food they are eating is from and this move empowers them to support a fast food franchise outlet that does that.
+“Unfortunately, some major outlets refused to even attend the roundtables I set up to engage on the issue.
+But McDonald’s always showed a commitment to the process and the outcome.
+Consumers should have information about where the food they’re eating is from.
+This move empowers them to support a franchise outlet that does so.

-“I encourage other outlets to get on board or be left behind and be transparent with consumers and support Australian producers.”
+“I encourage other outlets to get on board or be left behind.
+Be transparent with consumers and support Australian producers.”